zattoo/changelog/README.md

     - Version should match package.json and package-lock.json
     - Can't be "Unreleased"

-To avoid doing checks a commit with the message `-Changelog` should be in the pull request.
+To avoid doing checks a label with the message `-Changelog` should be in the pull request.

 ```bash
 $ git commit --allow-empty -m "-Changelog"